By: Marilyn L. Davis

 Pared Down, Proofread, and Ready to Publish

-Thinking like Collette means that we’re not afraid to destroy the components of the article that do not demonstrate good writing practices.
+Thinking like Collette means that we’re not afraid to destroy the article’s components that do not demonstrate good writing practices.

 Two Drops of Ink: The Literary Home for Collaborative Writing